An Initial Public Offering, or IPO, is when a company seeks to list its stocks/shares on a public stock exchange.

 - Requirement to disclose financial, accounting, tax, and other business information

-- Legal, accounting, and marketing costs are high
+- Legal, accounting, and marketing costs are significant

 - High level management required for reporting